SassConf/sassconf.github.io/source/blog/2015-07-15-speaker-selection.markdown

 Next, we tagged the remaining submissions for a second round.
 This left us with 34.
 Of these, we accepted a handful almost immediately.
 Some just stood out to us, for a variety of reasons, some <em>je ne sais quoi</em> that left us thinking, “we have to see this talk!”

-A few, we had followup questions, ranging from asking to see code excerpts to whether or not the speaker was a first-time speaker or not.
+For a few proposals we had followup questions, ranging from asking to see code excerpts to whether or not the speaker was a first-time speaker or not.
 We followed up with these people privately.

-Some we tagged for the Unconference.
+We tagged some proposals for the Unconference.
 This did NOT mean we thought it was second-rate, or not good enough for the conference days.
 Instead, we felt that these talks were more suited to a smaller group or more organic setting.
 Some of these were the more tools-specific talks.
 A regular conference complaint is not getting to try out or implement the new skills you learned.
 We wanted to direct some of these talks to the more hands-on environment of the Unconference, so attendees could truly soak up the knowledge, rather than just listen.

 At this point we excluded workshops and discussions.
-We had few enough workshop/discussion submissions that we could choose based on prior critera and the type of content we were aiming for.
+We did not have enough workshop/discussion submissions that we could choose based on prior critera and the type of content we were aiming for.

 #### Scheduling